-“I see the profession changing into a risk management role; not in the way risk management is thought of today [managing insurance claims], but identifying potential risks to the business, then deploying countermeasures to minimize those same risks,” suggests another retailer.
+“I see the profession changing into a risk management role–not in the way risk management is thought of today [managing insurance claims], but identifying potential risks to the business, then deploying countermeasures to minimize those same risks,” suggested another retailer.

 One solution provider agreed, stating, “Our research findings continue to indicate that there is significant traction available for all-hazards risk management in the leadership space.
 Many corporate risk mitigation elements, including asset protection, business continuity, compliance, crisis, critical incident, LP, risk, and security have grown organically.
 We are now witnessing a trend to align strategic initiatives.”